|Nutritional Guidelines (per serving)|

 Braise in the oven for 2 to 3 hours, or until the lamb chops are very tender.

-Serve the lamb chops with the cooking juices, mashed potatoes, and cabbage, or another side vegetable, along with warm biscuits or a hearty bread.
+Serve the lamb chops with the cooking juices, mashed potatoes, and cabbage, or another side vegetable, along with warm biscuits or a loaf of hearty bread.